-Q: WHAT RENOVATIONS WILL ADD VALUE TO MY HOME?
+Q: Are home improvements worth it?
+WHAT RENOVATIONS WILL ADD VALUE TO MY HOME?

 A: KITCHENS We have all heard that the kitchen is the heart of the home but it’s also a renovation well worth the investment.
 Buyers who love to cook will pay a premium dollar for a well planned and quality kitchen.
 I would suggest choosing finishes that are good quality.
 Spending more for quality countertops, custom cabinetry and appliances pays off when selling your home.